 “The college will thrive under the direction of Richard Rhodes,” says Dr. Kinslow.
 “ACC has found a leader who is dedicated to continuing to make college more accessible and affordable, and his commitment to student success and community partnerships will benefit the college as well as the region as a whole.”

-posted in: ACC Homepage Announcements, ACC Newsroom, Banner Stories, Official ACC Press Releases
+posted in: ACC Homepage Announcements, Banner Stories, News & Announcements, Official ACC Press Releases